VALLEY BAPTIST MEDICAL CENTER- BROWNSVILLE in BROWNSVILLE, TX:

 Rating:

-VALLEY BAPTIST MEDICAL CENTER- BROWNSVILLE is one of a type of hospital called Acute Care Hospitals located in BROWNSVILLE, TX.
-It does provide emergency services.
+VALLEY BAPTIST MEDICAL CENTER- BROWNSVILLE is one of a type of hospitals called Acute Care Hospitals.
+It is located in BROWNSVILLE, TX.
 Its five star rating is 3.
 It's type of ownership is Proprietary.
 The facility's Medicare ID is 450028.

-There are 71 medical professionals affiliated with VALLEY BAPTIST MEDICAL CENTER- BROWNSVILLE.
+There are 156 medical professionals affiliated with VALLEY BAPTIST MEDICAL CENTER- BROWNSVILLE.

-According to a survey by the Hospital Consumer Assessment of Healthcare Providers and Systems ("HCAHPS") that ended in September 30, 2021, 63% of the patients surveyed definitely recommended VALLEY BAPTIST MEDICAL CENTER- BROWNSVILLE, while only 9% did not recommend going to VALLEY BAPTIST MEDICAL CENTER- BROWNSVILLE.
+According to a survey by the Hospital Consumer Assessment of Healthcare Providers and Systems ("HCAHPS") that ended in September 30, 2021, 59% of the patients surveyed definitely recommended VALLEY BAPTIST MEDICAL CENTER- BROWNSVILLE, while only 8% did not recommend going to VALLEY BAPTIST MEDICAL CENTER- BROWNSVILLE.

 The information presented below is based on data provide by U.S. Centers for Medicare & Medicaid Services (CMS).
 It is updated as new data is made available.